cockroachdb/cockroach-cloud-sdk-go/docs/SCIMApi.md

 > ScimUser GetUser2(ctx, id).GetUserRequest(getUserRequest).Execute()

-Get a user based on ID
+Search for a user by ID (Deprecated)

 Can be used by the following roles assigned at the organization scope:
 - ORG_ADMIN